 Once the contributing factors for gum loss are treated and eliminated, correction of the spaces is easily accomplished.
-There are numerous ways a cosmetic dentist in Cary NC can remedy these triangular open spaces, including:
+There are numerous ways our cosmetic dentist in Cary, NC can remedy these triangular open spaces, including:

 - Crowns: These replacements are fitted on the existing tooth to restore proper form and shape.